jameshfisher/jameshfisher.com/_posts/2019-12-30-browsing-my-genome.md

   - bioinformatics
 hnUrl: 'https://news.ycombinator.com/item?id=21916909'
 hnUpvotes: 1
+summary: >-
+  Exploring my 23andMe genome data - a text file of single nucleotide polymorphisms, not a full DNA sequence, requiring a reference genome to interpret.
 ---

 Back in Feb 2018, I spat in a tube and put it in the post.